 I've spent the last 25 years building valuable, high-growth brands around innovation and learned that without a team of amazingly talented + passionate people behind them, the most compelling ideas, products + technologies never succeed.

-My LinkedIn profile tells all, but I've helped launch industry-disrupting + defining technologies for major global brands, led marketing for a company that scaled from $30-150m in 3 years and been part of a startup acquired by the world's largest software company.
+My LinkedIn profile has more detail, but I've helped launch industry-disrupting + defining technologies for major global brands, led marketing for a company that scaled from $30-150m in 3 years and been part of a startup acquired by the world's largest software company.

-I've worked in, with and around over 300 companies of all sizes - including adidas, Ralph Lauren, Dunkin' Brands, PUMA, Velcro Industries, Cirque du Soleil, Microsoft, EverybodyFights, Tishman Speyer, Brown Brothers Harriman, Oath Craft Pizza, Spartan Race, Leitz, CoachUp, Groove Networks, Hearts On Fire, Major League Baseball, SmartPak, Newton Running, IdeaPaint, Zildjian, TrueFit, CapitalOne, the NBA, Gemvara, Drizly, Sony, Acclaim Entertainment, Bemis Associates and Reebok.
+I've worked in, with and around over 300 companies of all sizes - including adidas, Ralph Lauren, Dunkin' Donuts, Wasabi, PUMA, Velcro Industries, Cirque du Soleil, Microsoft, EverybodyFights, Tishman Speyer, Brown Brothers Harriman, Oath Craft Pizza, Spartan Race, CoachUp, Groove Networks, Hearts On Fire, Major League Baseball, SmartPak, Newton Running, IdeaPaint, Zildjian, TrueFit, CapitalOne, the NBA, Gemvara, Drizly, Sony, Acclaim Entertainment, Bemis Associates and Reebok.

-In 2011, I became part of the team at a Brand Capital firm in Boston - Breakaway Innovation Group - where I lead our strategy, innovation + talent practices.
+In 2011, I became part of the team at a Brand Capital firm in Boston - Breakaway Innovation Group - where I led our strategy, innovation + talent practices for 7 years, before joining Essential Design shortly before the firm became part of PA Consulting, a UK-based global innovation + transformation consultancy.

-As JFK said, "To whom much is given, much is expected."
-I try to pay it forward by mentoring early stage companies, including teams of amazing innovators from TechStars, Nike+ Accelerator, Seedcamp, Northeastern University IDEA, Bolt Accelerator - and also served as a trustee of the Duxbury Education Foundation, a non-profit that brings innovation into public schools.
+As JFK said, "To whom much is given, much is expected", so I try to pay it forward by mentoring early stage companies from TechStars, MassChallenge, SportsTechTokyo, Nike+ Accelerator - and am also on the faculty of MIT’s Enterprise Forum.

 I've lived in Europe, worked in dozens of different countries and sort of speak some other languages.
 Some better than others.
 I'm a graduate of the Villanova University School of Business, Devon Prep School, a native of the Philadelphia area and a long-suffering Philadelphia sports fan.
 To ease those frustrations, I run a lot.
 Sometimes 26.2 miles at a time.